rousseaukazi/precog/README.md

 # Precog Future Explorer

 This project contains a minimal Next.js application that visualizes a tree of hypothetical futures.
 Each node includes a probability and you can navigate down the tree using number key hotkeys.
+As you traverse, a branch is drawn on the page so you can trace the steps taken.

 ## Development